Borrowed Chords Explained: Modal Mixture for Songwriters

 A progression to experiment with

 Try this in C major: C – G – Am – F – Fm – C. Everything is diatonic until the Fm, the borrowed minor iv, which arrives just before the return to C and adds a wistful sigh.
 Swap the Fm for Ab (the bVI) instead and you get a more dramatic, cinematic turn.
 Same key, same home chord, completely different emotional landing.
-That flexibility is why borrowed chords are such a valued tool, and why they show up in everything from ballads to film scores.
+That flexibility is why borrowed chords are such a valued tool, and why they show up in everything from ballads and sad chord progressions to film scores.
 Build a melody over the top with the anchoring ideas in our melody guide and let the borrowed chord supply the emotion.

 Frequently asked questions